 - 51 credit hours of writing, math, and sciences within the Baccalaureate Core

 - 102 credit hours of chemistry, math, biology, economics, animal science, and rangeland science within the Rangeland Ecology and Management Core

-- 27 credit hours in a range option or emphasis area (paper format here, Word doc)
+- 27 credit hours in a range option or emphasis area (options checklists, Word doc)